APPLICATION

 and users_log

-visited by female users among our users of interest and a second query to find pages visited by different users in a given duration and enrich the results by latest information about the visiting users.
+visited by female users among our users of interest.A second query to find pages visited by different users in a given duration and then enrich the results by latest information about the visiting users.

-Note that although we have 5 CAS statements in this Application, only 3 new topics will be created in the configured Store: visit_freq
+Note that although we have 5 CSAS statements in this application, only 3 new topics are created in the configured store:

-.
-Virtual relations' records are not persisted in any topic and are only fed to subsequent queries which are referring them.
+Virtual relations' records do not persist in any topic and are only fed to subsequent queries that refer them.

 Last updated